dg-gh/welp_library/docs/welp_cyclic_resource.md

 Same and displays message msg.
 Overloads can display up to 4 messages.

+	R.record_write(filename);

+Writes the recorded stats into filename.
+Works if the macro WELP_MULTIPOOL_INCLUDE_FSTREAM is defined.

+	R.record_say(filename, msg);

+Same and displays message msg.
+Overloads can display up to 4 messages.
+Works if the macro WELP_MULTIPOOL_INCLUDE_FSTREAM is defined.

 ### Code example with the std::allocator template

 	#define WELP_CYCLIC_DEBUG_MODE